 Gwen E. Erkonen, MD, MME, FAAP

-Dr. Gwen E. Erkonen is a cardiac intensivist with The Heart Institute and a member of the Pediatric Advanced Care Team at Nicklaus Children’s Hospital.
+Dr. Gwen E. Erkonen serves as medical director of the Pediatric Advanced Care Team at Nicklaus Children's Hospital and is also a cardiac intensivist with The Heart Institute.
 She earned her medical degree from Southern Illinois University School of Medicine in Springfield.
 Dr. Erkonen completed both her residency in pediatrics and a fellowship in pediatric critical care at University of Iowa Hospitals and Clinics in Iowa City.
 She also holds a Master in Medical Education from the University of Iowa Roy J. and Lucille A. Carver College of Medicine.
 Her clinical interests include providing comfort and support for children with serious illnesses and their families.
 Dr. Erkonen’s research interests involve medical humanities, narrative medicine and physician burnout.

 Prior to joining Nicklaus Children’s Health System in 2020, Dr. Erkonen was a pediatric intensivist at Texas Children’s Hospital in Houston, where she developed the Medical Humanities Program within the Division of Palliative Care and provided care on the Pediatric Intensive Care Unit (PICU), Cardiac Intensive Care Unit (CICU) and as a member of the Extracorporeal Membrane Oxygenation (ECMO) team.